The Seven Principles of Shamanism: Part 6

 Most people would agree, love is a feeling.
 Is it?

 Some would say it’s a spark, a ‘chemical reaction’ between people.
-Others would say it’s a commitment, a promise to look out for a person’s interests.
+Others would say it’s a commitment, a promise to look out for a person’s best interests.

 It could be an attachment, an attraction, or a passion.
 OK, now we’re moving a bit further off the mark.